-In order to support sound option appraisals, a Capital Feasibility earmarked reserve has been created.
-Capital investment is intrinsic in the MTFS and as a result there are also Earmarked Reserves that support asset management planning, fund capital minor works in relation to health and safety and one specifically to support major schemes within the Capital Programme of the Council.
-Additions have been made during 2019-20 to provide for significant capital pressures over the MTFS period.
+In order to support sound option appraisals the Council maintains a Capital Feasibility earmarked reserve.
+Capital investment is intrinsic in the MTFS and as a result there are also earmarked reserves that support asset management planning, fund capital minor works in relation to health and safety and one specifically to support major schemes within the capital programme of the Council.
+Additions have been made during 2021-22 to provide for significant capital pressures over the MTFS period.